se-edu/rcs/README.md

 # Getting Started With Revision Control Software

-This GitHub repo is a resource for Software Engineering students to get started with Rivision Control Software, specifically, Git.
+This GitHub repo is a resource for Software Engineering students to get started with Revision Control Software, specifically, Git.
 It also covers some GitHub concepts.

 # Learning Resources